Scherzer exits; Porcello gets 150th win, Mets top Soto, Nats

+WASHINGTON (AP) — Max Scherzer is the type who is going to try to play if he possibly can, even on a tweaked right hamstring that prevents him from driving his lower body into his pitches.

+So the three-time Cy Young Award winner gave it a shot Wednesday night for the Washington Nationals against the New York Mets.
+It was clear right away — to him and his catcher, pitching coach, manager — that the usual power and command were missing.

-WASHINGTON (AP) — Nationals starter Max Scherzer exited because of a hamstring problem after laboring through just one inning Wednesday night, overshadowing Juan Soto’s eventful 2020 debut for the World Series champs, and Rick Porcello collected his 150th career win in the New York Mets’ 3-1 victory over Washington.
+Scherzer exited because of the leg issue after laboring through just one inning, overshadowing Juan Soto’s eventful 2020 debut for the World Series champs, and Rick Porcello collected his 150th career win in the New York Mets’ 3-1 victory over Washington.

+“The best decision,” said Scherzer, who needed 27 pitches to get three outs then gave way to Erick Fedde, “was just to get out of the game.”

+He revealed afterward that he first felt something wrong with the hamstring before his previous start, six days earlier against Toronto.
+But he pitched anyway in that one and ended up throwing an MLB season-high 112 pitches across 7 1/3 scoreless innings.

+The good news for Washington, which already has been without World Series MVP Stephen Strasburg this season because of a nerve issue in his throwing hand: Scherzer thinks this is a minor blip he’ll quickly put behind him.

+“I wasn’t going to push past my limit,” Scherzer said.
+“I’m really not concerned about this.
+I feel like this is going to heal up pretty soon.”

-Porcello (1-1) went seven innings, allowing one run and five hits and retiring the last 10 batters he faced.
-He tied David Price, the Dodgers lefty who opted out of this season because of the coronavirus pandemic, for the ninth-most wins among active pitchers.
+Porcello (1-1) called it “an incredible feeling” to get his milestone win, going seven innings, allowing one run and five hits and retiring the last 10 batters he faced.

+“He’s been working on his changeup and I saw some real good ones.
+Good cutter, slider, and mixed it well,” New York manager Luis Rojas said.
+“What a great performance.”

-New York’s Dominic Smith drove in two runs and Luis Guillorme — starting at second base with Robinson Canó on the injured list — provided a go-ahead RBI single in the fourth off Scherzer’s replacement, Erick Fedde (0-1).
+Luis Guillorme — starting at second base with Robinson Canó on the injured list — provided a go-ahead RBI single in the fourth off Fedde (0-1).

-Scherzer, a three-time Cy Young Award winner, walked the game’s first batter, gave up a hit to the next and fell behind 1-0 on Smith’s sacrifice fly.
-Scherzer’s fastball was in the lower 90s mph and he needed 27 pitches to get through his lone inning.

 Soto went on the COVID-19 IL on opening day after failing a test — he thinks it was a false positive — and he put on quite a show Wednesday for the 16 cutouts of his family members positioned in the first few rows of the Nationals Park left-field corner.

+Martinez joked that everyone else on his team is going to want to their own personal rooting sections, too.

+“He opened up a can of worms,” Martinez said.
+“I’d like to get some of my kids out there.”

-The 21-year-old outfielder’s first official at-bat since October resulted in a run-scoring double.
+In Soto’s first official at-bat since October, the 21-year-old outfielder had a run-scoring double.
 He singled his second time up, although he was soon tagged out when he slid off the bag trying to go first-to-third on a teammate’s hit.

 Soto also came up with a highlight-reel, cap-and-sunglasses-flying, head-first diving catch of a sinking liner off the bat of Andrés Giménez in the second.